MurphyDavid/TX2P/README.md

 docker run -v $current_folder:/current_folder  --entrypoint Rscript murphydaviducl/getorf /getcds/getCDSandAAseq.R --gtf /current_folder/test.gtf --transcript /current_folder/test_transcripts.tsv --output /current_folder/output_ORFs.csv
 ```

+For the --transcript parameter you need to supply a file with a single column with no headings listing the transcript ID's of interest.

 ### Searching mass spec data.

 #### Download a mass spec file for testing.